sowole-aims/dlbc-data-science-academy/README.md

 ## Contribute

-We welcome contributions from anyone interested in enhancing the DLBC Data Science Academy.
+We welcome contributions from anyone interested in enhancing the DLSO Data Science Academy.
 If you have suggestions, want to contribute tutorials, support financially or create new projects, please contact us.

 ## Contact